-No site alternatives for these proposed developments are being considered as the placement of solar PV installations is dependent on several factors, all of which are favourable at the proposed site location.
+No site alternatives for these proposed developments are being considered as the placement of solar PV installations and power lines is dependent on several factors, all of which are favourable at the proposed site location.
 This included land availability and topography, environmental sensitivities, distance to the national grid, solar resource site accessibility and current land use.